aadi1011/NLP-Food-Reviews/README.md

 d) **GoogleNews Word2Vec**: This is a pre-trained Word2Vec model trained on a large Google News dataset.

-### Step 4: Machine Learning Algorithms
+### Step 4: Modelling
-We employed the following machine learning algorithms for classification:
+We employed two types of modelling in this: Conventional Machine Learning and Deep Learning using LSTMs

+In Machine Learning, we applied:
 a) **Logistic Regression**: A simple linear classification algorithm that learns a decision boundary.

 b) **Support Vector Classifier (SVC)**: A powerful algorithm for binary and multi-class classification.